zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![In the Docker VS Code extension, Registries and Azure are expanded, and the bestforyouregistry is highlighted.](media/vscode-extension-docker-registries.png "Docker extension")

-    > If you don't see the Docker icon in the left-hand menu, close and reopen VS Code, and the `MCW-OSS-PaaS-and-DevOps` project.
+    > **Note**: If you don't see the Docker icon in the left-hand menu, close and reopen VS Code, and the `MCW-OSS-PaaS-and-DevOps` project.

 ### Task 3: Create Docker image and run the app